 A Palestinian prisoner reunites with his family after being released on November 30.

-Initially, the agreement was only to last for four days, starting on October 24.
+Initially, the agreement was to last only four days, starting on October 24.
 However, both sides tried to extend it by two more days.
-According to the plan, the ceasefire will end at the end of November 29.
+According to the plan, the ceasefire would end at the end of November 29.

-According to Reuters, an hour before Hamas and Israel reached an agreement to continue the truce, the possibility was still questioned.
-The reason was that the two sides could not agree on the list of the next Israelis to be released from Gaza.
+According to Reuters, an hour before Hamas and Israel reached an agreement to continue the truce, this possibility was still questioned.
+The reason is that the two sides could not agree on the list of the next Israelis to be released from Gaza.

-Hamas also said earlier that Israel had refused to take back seven women, children and the bodies of three other hostages in exchange for extending the ceasefire.
+Hamas also said earlier that Israel had refused to take back seven women and children and the bodies of three other hostages in exchange for extending the ceasefire.

 Despite the ceasefire agreement, both sides said they were ready to continue fighting after it expired and was not renewed.